Code-Institute-Submissions/dashboard-2/README.md

 - Responsive:

-If I had more time, I would like to make the site more responsive
+If I had more time, I would like to make the site more responsive.
+I added an overflow value to the graphs but I don't think its enough.
+I know these graphs are usually not very responsive anyway but it would have been nice to make them more user friendly on mobile devices.

 - Sizing issues